MarkusYPA/math-skills/README.md

 ## Docker testing

-Make sure Docker is installed and the provided .zip -file is unpacked.
+Make sure Docker is installed and running and that the provided .zip -file is unpacked.

 Navigate to the stat-bin folder and run this command:
 ```bash